Christian symbols

 (more...)

-The Greek word for "fish" is ΙΧΘΥΣ (Ichthys), which is also an acronym for Ιησοῦς Χριστός Θεος Υἱός Σωτήρ (Jesus Christ God's Son Saviour).
+The Greek word for "fish" is ΙΧΘΥΣ (Ichthys), which also serves as an acronym for Ιησοῦς Χριστός Θεοῦ Υἱός Σωτήρ (Jesus Christ God's Son Saviour).

-It is believed that Christians used secretly to communicate with each other, because of persecution and the need for discreet identification.
-Christianity was considered a threat to the pagan religion of the Romans.
-Openly declaring Christian faith could lead to arrest, torture and even execution, so early Christians living in that a society needed a simple, inconspicuous symbol such as the fish to help them recognise one another without drawing unwanted attention.
+It is believed that early Christians used this symbol to secretly communicate with each other due to widespread persecution and the need for discreet identification.
+Christianity was seen as a threat to the pagan religion of the Romans.
+Openly declaring one's Christian faith could lead to arrest, torture, or even execution.
+In such a society, early Christians needed a simple, inconspicuous symbol, such as the fish, to help them recognise one another without drawing unwanted attention.

-Since the fish was already a common symbol in Greco-Roman culture (for fertility, life and abundance), scratching the outline wouldn’t arouse suspicion.
+Since the fish was already a common symbol in Greco-Roman culture (representing fertility, life and abundance), scratching its outline wouldn’t arouse suspicion.

-Other secret symbols could be used to the same purpose, including the Anchor, the Chi-Rho, the Peacock, the Good Shepherd, the Alpha and Omega and the Dove.
+Other secret symbols were also used for the same purpose, including the Anchor, the Chi-Rho, the Alpha and Omega and the Dove.

-The aboveOn the right is an example of the anchor and fish in the catacombs of Domotilla.
+Here's an example of the anchor and fish which can be seen in the Catacombs of Domitilla.

 (more...)

-The dove was a symbol for both Early Christians and Pre-Christian Pagans, had quite a different symbolic identities.
+The dove was a symbol for both Early Christians and pre-Christian Pagans, but it had quite different symbolic identities.

 Doves symbolised: